 Best Coffee Shops in Budapest 2019

-Fekete is a fine example of the new wave coffee shop trend that has caught fire in Budapest.
-Hidden in the heart of the Hungarian capital, Fekete has become the favourite cafe for people looking to escape the fast-paced city life to get their caffeine fix.
-To enter, take a turn off this bustling Budapest boulevard, through a gateway leading to an inside space that is a magnificent mashup of old and new.
-The decor is modern and in the new style, with an awesome outdoor courtyard reflecting the classical Magyar architecture.
-The selection of speciality sips on offer is extensive but so damn good.
+Fekete is a fine example of the new-wave coffee shop trend that has caught fire in Budapest.
+Located inside a courtyard off the bustling Múzeum krt, this cosy cafe provides people with the perfect place to escape from the fast-paced city life for a coffee.
+The decor is a mish-mash of the old Hungarian architecture with a modern infusion.
+With an awesome outdoor courtyard reflecting the classical Magyar architecture, and an interior that is sleek and stylish.
 It’s by combining the hip and homey ambience, good food and high-quality coffee roasted in-house, that the team behind Fekete have created a cafe experience that you won’t forget.

-This quaint spot has managed to cement its position as an MVP of cafes in the Magyar capital, all whilst maintaining its own authentic Melbourne style.
+This quaint Aussie style spot has managed to cement its position as one of the best coffee shops in Budapest.
 Driven by the motto “Life is too short for a bad coffee”, it’s no surprise that My Little Melbourne has become a bonafide Budapest institution.
 This motto is also evident in the high-quality coffee they serve, roasted in-house of course.
 The space in Madach Square is small, but the coffee and snacks served are a massive hit amongst locals and tourists alike.
-Inside the shop, you’ll find friendly staff and shelves stacked with coffee-related merch, an impressive display of the team’s passion for all things coffee.
+Inside the shop, you’ll find friendly staff and shelves stacked with coffee-related merch, an impressive display of the team’s passion for coffee.
 Despite the small space, there is plenty of seating if you want to stop by and have some breakfast and a brew with your crew.

 Local Tip: The flat white here is on fleek, which you must accompany with one of their palate-pleasing pastries.
-If you love espresso, then check out the espresso bar next door.
-They also do a range of iced drinks, much needed for a hot Budapest summers day.
+They also have three alternative milk options available: Soy, Almond and Rice.

 Local Tip: All the coffees are fricking fantastic, and they also have a small selection of snacks on which you can bite whilst you sip.
 A double espresso and banana bread is a great combo.
 They also have alternative milk types if that’s what you’re looking for.